On complemented copies of the space $c_0$ in spaces $C_p(X\times Y)$: A pseudocompact space such that its square does not have a

-Before we prove Theorem~\ref{main_ex}, which is the main result of this section, we will show its weaker version, since it has an essentially simpler proof and a less technical set-theoretic assumption. \begin{theorem} Assume that there exist two incompatible with respect to the Rudin--Keisler preorder weak P-points $u,v$ in $\omega^*$.
+Before we prove Theorem~\ref{main_ex}, which is the main result of this section, we will show its weaker version, since it has an essentially simpler proof and a less technical set-theoretic assumption.

+\begin{theorem} Assume that there exist two incompatible with respect to the Rudin--Keisler preorder weak $P$-points $u,v$ in $\omega^*$.
 Then there exist infinite pseudocompact spaces $X,Y$ in \hs\ such that $C_{p}(X\times Y)$ does not have the \BJNP, and hence it does not have the \JNP. \end{theorem} \begin{proof} It is an easy and well known observation that, given an ultrafilter $w\in \omega^*$ and a set $A\in [\omega]^\omega$, there is an ultrafilter $w'$ in the closure of $A$ in $\beta\omega$, which is isomorphic to $w$.
 Therefore, we may take spaces in \hs\ such that all ultrafilters $u_A$ are isomorphic to $u$, and all ultrafilters $v_A$ are isomorphic to $v$.
 We will show that the product $X\times Y$ does not have a \bjns.